 It is important that everyone is respected in the workplace.
-It is a disciplinary matter if you discriminate against someone because of their age, sex, race, disability, marriage and civil partnership, sexual orientation, gender reassignment, pregnancy and maternity, and religion or belief.
+It may be a disciplinary matter if you discriminate against someone because of their age, sex, race, disability, marriage and civil partnership, sexual orientation, gender reassignment, pregnancy and maternity, and religion or belief.

-Personal safety and Protection
+Personal Safety and Protection